The way God wired me, I like to help others become better.

 H – heart for all people

 At times I have failed in one or two of these.
-But when by the grace of God I get them all together, preaching is a worshipful time of giving God my utmost for His highest.
+But when I get them all together by the grace of God, preaching is a worshipful time of giving God my utmost for His highest.

 What if you read this and you’re not a preacher?
-Well, now you know how to pray for your favorite preachers and pastors.
+Now you know how to pray for your favorite preachers and pastors.

-Preacher, consider this a prayer guide for you to pray over your life and ministry.
+Preacher, consider this a prayer guide to pray over your life and ministry.